 As well as its industrious history, Bury is renowned for being the birthplace of Sir Robert Peel, the founder of the British Police Force, a monument of him can be found outside the parish church in the centre of the town.

 Central to the culture of Bury is its museums, of which visitors can find three within easy reach of the station; Bury Transport Museum, Fusilier Museum and Bury Art Museum.
-Food also features prominently within the town and Bury Market is a must visit destination with its array fresh produce and local delicacies, including the renowned Bury Black Pudding.
+Food also features prominently within the town and Bury Market is a must visit destination with its array of fresh produce and local delicacies, including the renowned Bury Black Pudding.

 Just around the corner from the station is The Met Theatre which hosts a wide array of productions and musical performances.
 Why not break up the day with some retail therapy?
 The Millgate Shopping Centre as well as modern shopping precinct, The Rock, offer a great choice of high street stores that cater for every taste and budget, including Primark, Topshop, Debenhams and Next.